citiususc/veryfasttree/README.md

 Number of threads (*n*) used in the parallel execution.
 If this option is not set, the corresponding value will be obtained from the environment variable *OMP\_NUM\_THREADS*.
 This is the same approach followed by FastTree-2.
 If *n=1*, VeryFastTree behaves in the same way than FastTree-2 compiled without the *-DOPENMP* flag.

 - **-threads-level [level]**
+Degree of parallelization:
+	- If level is *0*, VeryFastTree uses the same parallelization strategy as FastTree-2 with some new parallel blocks.
+	- If level is *1*, VeryFastTree uses its tree partitioning method to perform tree computation in sequential order.
-Degree of parallelization.
-If level is *0*, VeryFastTree uses the same parallelization strategy followed by FastTree-2.
-If level is *1* (default value), VeryFastTree accelerates the rounds of ML NNIs using its tree partitioning method.
-If level is *2*, VeryFastTree accelerates the rounds of ML NNIs and SPR steps using its tree partitioning method (it can only be used with datasets much larger than 2^sprlength).
+	- If level is *2*, VeryFastTree accelerates the rounds of ML NNIs using its tree partitioning method.
+	- If level is *3* (default), VeryFastTree uses its tree partitioning method to perform tree computation without preserving sequential order.
+	- If level is *4*, VeryFastTree accelerates the rounds of SPR steps using its tree partitioning method (it can only be used with datasets larger than 2^sprlength).

+    Note: Each level includes the previous ones, and computation at level *2* and above is performed in a different tree traverse order, so the result may change but is still correct.

 - **-threads-mode [mode]**
-Changes the mode of parallelization.
-If level is *0*, VeryFastTree uses all parallel parts of FastTree-2 including non-deterministic.
-If level is 1 (by default), VeryFastTree only uses deterministic parallelization parts.
+Changes the mode of parallelization:
+	- If level is *0*, VeryFastTree uses all parallel parts of FastTree-2 including non-deterministic.
+	- If level is *1* (default), VeryFastTree only uses deterministic parallelization parts.

 - **-thread-subtrees [num\_subtrees]**
 It sets a maximum number of subtrees assigned to the threads.
 This option could increase the accuracy for small datasets containing large sequences at the expense of reducing the workload balance among threads.

+- **-threads-verbose**
+To show subtrees assigned to the threads and theoretical speedup, only with verbose > 0

 - **-double-precision**
 To use double precision arithmetic.
 Therefore, it is equivalent to compile FastTree-2 with *-DUSE\_DOUBLE*.